EddieTheEd/Obsidian-Vault/002_Notes/Chemistry Definitions.md

 			- Ions are also charged.
 			- Thus, in the aqueous phase ionic compounds are very conductive.
 	- **Comparison Question**
 		- e.g. Element X is a Group 1 element, Element Y is a group 2 element.
-Which one has the stronger ionic bond?
+Which one has the stronger metallic bond?
 			- Element Y. As it releases more valence electrons, it becomes more positively charged.
 Thus, a greater electrostatic force of attraction will exist between Element Y's cations and the sea of delocalised electrons, i.e., the metallic bond.
 Thus, the metallic bond will be stronger.

 - **Metallic Bonding:**